 If staying green is part of your concern when you’re washing your vehicle, then this citrus based car soap might be right up your alley.

-If you’re willing to spend a little bit of extra cash in order to save the environment then you’ll love this citrus cleaner from Chemical Guys.
+That said, if you’re willing to spend a little bit of extra cash in order to save the environment then you’ll love this citrus cleaner from Chemical Guys.
+It’s also highly recommended for anyone who’s planning on using a sprayer.

 - Biodegradable and environmentally friendly